Make glass bead magnets with the kids for a simple and easy craft project to help you get through those long summer days when the kids are home.

 I love working with mod podge, especially for this decorative book with a secret hiding place and this vintage map lampshade.
 But, when it comes to a craft the kids can safely work on, I chose these Easy Decorative DIY Glass Bead Magnets.

 A while ago, I happened upon a craft tutorial creating decorative push pins with glass beads.
-The very next day my boys and I picked out glass beads and the rest of the supplies at AC Moore.
-Then we spent over an hour chatting and giggling as they cut out pictures form catalogs and magazines.
-Here’s how we made glass bead magnets.
+The next day my boys and I picked out glass beads and the rest of the supplies at AC Moore.
+My 3 and 6 year old were so excited when I pulled out the Oriental Trading Catalog and asked them to pick out their favorite pictures.
+We spent over an hour chatting and giggling as they cut out pictures from catalogs and magazines.
+If your children are looking for specific photos, you can always print them out from your computer first.
+Once you have your images, you are ready to get creative!

 (I’ve included affiliate links for your convenience.
 I earn a small percentage from a purchase using these links.
 There is no additional cost to you.
 You can read more about affiliate links here.)